submariner-io/submariner-website/src/content/operations/usage/_index.en.md

          name: web
 ```

-This specification will create a StatefulSet named `web` which indicates that 3 replicas of the `nginx` container will be launched in unique
+This specification will create a StatefulSet named `web` which indicates that two replicas of the `nginx` container will be launched in
-Pods.
+unique Pods.
 This also creates a headless Service called `nginx-ss` on the default namespace.
 Note that headless Service is requested by
 explicitly specifying "None" for the clusterIP (.spec.clusterIP).

 ```bash